Have you missed a payment?

 John had both personal loans and credit cards.
 All the payments seemed manageable on their own, but when his job suddenly became part-time the payments were mounting up and suddenly became overwhelming.
 He was now missing payments on his credit card and his personal loans as he struggled to keep pace.
 After a few calls with John we worked out how to consolidate all the loans and arrears and agreed a repayment plan.
 It did mean that John had to reduce his spending, but it felt great to be back in control.

 Paula had an accident and had to take six months off work.
 As a result, she missed quite a few mortgage payments on her home.
 She read up online about free debt advice and once she felt more informed she called us.
 We were sympathetic and helped her fill out the Income and Expenditure form at a time that suited her.
 After looking at the Income and Expenditure form and her personal circumstances we came to an arrangement which meant a period of reduced monthly payments until she was back to work.
-If you have missed a payment, talk to us today on 03456005925.
+If you have missed a mortgage payment, talk to us today on 028 9082 1682† Option 1...

-If you’ve missed a payment, it's really important to call us today, even if you can’t pay us today.
-If you do call us, we promise to be sympathetic and non judgmental.
-We’ll help you to take action to give you the best chance of resolving your arrears as soon as possible.
+If you’ve missed a payment on a personal product, it's really important to call us today, even if you can’t pay us today.
+If you do call us, we promise to be sympathetic and non-judgmental We’ll help you to take action to give you the best chance of resolving your arrears as soon as possible.